How to Prepare Your Year 6 Pupils for SATs

 - Show your workings.
 Evidence is key when answering a question, so pupils should show their workings out even if they just ‘know’ what the answer is.
 For reading questions, pupils need to refer to the text to support their responses.

 - Don’t waste time on questions you just don’t get.
-Pupils can spend so much time on questions that they find difficult, that they don’t get time to answer the simpler questions.
+Pupils can spend so much time on questions that they find difficult, that they don’t have time to answer those that are more straightforward for them.
 Remind pupils that they don’t have to complete the answers in any particular order, so if they feel stuck, it’s best to move on and come back to the trickier ones later.
-This will not only stop them wasting time, but also keep their spirits high.
+This will not only stop them wasting time but also keep their spirits high.

 - Double-check your answers.
 If your pupils have got time at the end, instil in them the importance of checking their answers.
 They’ve nothing to lose as they need to be sat there anyway, but they could pick up a few extra marks by rectifying silly mistakes.
 It’s also worth getting them to check they’ve completed every question and every page.
 There is nothing worse than finding you’ve missed a whole section the minute before the test ends!